TwinHits/gxp/README.md

 Every raid, GXP decays so that Raiders can't return at the same rank that they left.

 ## Local
+This application is written using django, django-rest-framework, and deployed on AWS App Runner.

 To develop locally:

 ### Set up: